Cavacha: Expansion

-However, a major shake-up occurred in 1974 when key members, including Papa Wemba, Evoloko Jocker, Siméon Mavuela (also known as Mavuela Somo or Cheik Vuelas), and Bozi Boziana, left to form Isifi Lokole.
-As a result, the cavacha dance, which had dominated from 1973 to 1975, was gradually replaced by the Choquer dance after Meridjo Belobi's imprisonment and his replacement by Bakunde Ilo Pablo.
-Despite this, the influence of cavacha persisted, leading to the formation of Orchestre Cavacha by Donat Mobeti, which included notable artists such as Mopero Wa Maloba and Mambo Ley, among others.
-The band gained popularity with hits such as "Pichouna", "Tapale", "Luciana", "Ngembo Juger", and "Vicky Shama", which also amplified cavacha's reach.
+In 1974, several key members, including Papa Wemba, Evoloko, Siméon Mavuela (also known as Mavuela Somo or Cheik Vuelas), and Bozi Boziana, left Zaïko Langa Langa to form Isifi Lokole.
+During this period, the cavacha dance, popular from 1973 to 1975, was gradually replaced by the choquez-retardé dance following Meridjo's imprisonment and replacement by Bakunde Ilo Pablo.
+Cavacha nevertheless remained influential, contributing to the formation of Orchestre Cavacha by Donat Mobeti, which included notable artists such as Mopero Wa Maloba and Mambo Ley, among others.
+They gained popularity with hits such as "Pichouna", "Tapale", "Luciana", "Ngembo Juger", and "Vicky Shama", which also amplified cavacha's reach.

 Regional and global influence

-By the early-to-mid 1970s, cavacha had cemented itself as a defining rhythm of the sebene.
-From there, its reach extended into East and Central Africa, with bands like Zaïko Langa Langa and Orchestra Shama Shama playing a pivotal role in its popularization.
-In Nairobi, cavacha became emblematic of the Zairean sound, widely adopted by regional bands.
-Prominent Congolese rumba Swahili bands in Nairobi formed around Tanzanian bands such as Simba Wanyika and its offshoots Les Wanyika and Super Wanyika Stars, incorporated cavacha into their music.
-The Nairobi-based Maroon Commandos also assimilated the soukous style, adding their own artistic imprint.
-In Kenya, Japanese students, including Rio Nakagawa, developed an affinity for Congolese music, leading to the formation of Yoka Choc Nippon, a Japanese-conceived Congolese rumba band.
+By the early-to-mid 1970s, cavacha had become a defining rhythm of the sebene.
+Its influence spread into East and Central Africa, with bands such as Zaïko Langa Langa and Orchestra Shama Shama helping popularize it.
+In Nairobi, cavacha became closely associated with the Zairean sound and was incorporated into the music of regional bands, including Congolese rumba Swahili groups influenced by Tanzanian acts such as Simba Wanyika and its offshoots Les Wanyika and Super Wanyika Stars.
+The Nairobi-based Maroon Commandos incorporated soukous into their music.
+Japanese students in Kenya, including Rio Nakagawa, also became interested in Congolese music, leading to the formation of Yoka Choc Nippon, a Japanese-formed Congolese rumba band.
 Virgin Records contributed to the expansion of the rhythm by producing albums for the Tanzanian-Zairean Orchestra Makassy and the Kenya-based Orchestra Super Mazembe.
-The Swahili song "Shauri Yako" gained widespread acclaim in Kenya, Tanzania, and Uganda.
-Another influential Zairean ensemble, Les Mangelepa, relocated to Kenya and achieved immense popularity across East Africa.
+The Swahili hit "Shauri Yako" gained widespread acclaim in Kenya, Tanzania, and Uganda.
+Another influential Zairean band, Les Mangelepa, relocated to Kenya and achieved immense popularity across East Africa.
 Zairean singer Samba Mapangala and his band Orchestra Virunga, based in Nairobi, released the LP Malako, a pioneering release in Europe's emerging world music scene.
 Between 1976 and 1977, Sam Mangwana and the African All Stars dominated Kinshasa's dance halls with records produced in West Africa, which differed from the sounds recorded in Kinshasa's two-track studios.
 This period marked a migration of artists to Lomé and Cotonou, followed by Franco Luambo's relocation to Belgium.

 In Nigeria, soukous gained prominence through the transmission of Zairean music on Radio Brazzaville, introducing audiences to material from Zaire Vol. 6 (Soundpoint SOP 044, 1978).
 Soukous played a crucial role in the emergence of a distinct guitar-based Igbo highlife style, exemplified by musicians such as Oliver De Coque and the Oriental Brothers International.
 Across southern Africa, the genre's diffusion led to the development of offshoots, including Zimbabwe's popular sungura genre.
 Soukous influenced Latin American music, particularly in Colombia, where it contributed to the evolution of champeta.
 In France, artists such as Kassav, Maître Gims, Tabou Combo, and Magic System played significant roles in introducing cavacha to wider audiences.